Le papillon (ballet): Performance history

 Having begun work on new version of the original ballet with the second act pas de deux for Paris in 1977 (partnered by Dominique Khalfouni) based on contemporary critical accounts, the full ballet was revived by Pierre Lacotte at the Rome Opera in 1982.

-The score was used for a ballet entitled Utopia directed by Elsa-Marianne von Rosen for the Gothenburg ballet company in 1974.
+The score was used for a ballet entitled Utopia directed by Elsa-Marianne von Rosen for the Gothenburg Opera Dance Company in 1974.
 Having decided against making his own version of the full ballet, Frederick Ashton selected pieces from the score for a pas de deux entitled Scène dansante, first performed by Merle Park and David Wall in Aldeburgh in 1975 and then at a charity gala at the Adelphi Theatre London in 1977.

 Ronald Hynd prepared a production for Houston Ballet with his own adapted scenario and the score re-orchestrated by John Lanchbery, which premiered on 8 February 1979 and was also danced by the Johannesburg company PACT.
 It entered the repertoire of the Sadler's Wells Royal Ballet in Leeds on 7 February 1980.
 Described as Hynd's tribute to Emma Livry, the plot was pared down and reset in Persia with many of the transformations and comic situations retained.
 But, compared to the original 1860 material, the score is largely altered by Lanchbery who integrates his own composition inside the main musical corpus, while changing the numbers order of the original Offenbach score.